Two employees talking with each other at a desk in an office.

 While you still make hiring and termination decisions, the PEO assumes the role of the legal and tax-related employer.
 They provide workers’ compensation coverage, administer benefits, withhold and file payroll taxes, and do other HR tasks.

 PEOs leverage employees from many small businesses to negotiate better rates and features for worker benefits.
-In return, companies benefit from having access to resources like safety programs, high-quality benefits and other employee perks.
+In return, companies benefit from having access to resources like safety programs, high-quality benefits, and other employee perks.

 How much does a PEO cost?

 PEO pricing typically includes a cost per month per employee or is based on a percentage of your total payroll costs.
-Some services cost under $100 per employee, whereas others may charge more than $150 per worker a month.
+Some services cost under $100 per employee, whereas others may charge more than $150 per worker per month.
 As a percentage, a PEO can charge up to 11% of your total payroll expenses.

-According to the National Association of Professional Employer Organizations (NAPEO), “the average client of a NAPEO member company is a business with 19 worksite employees.”
+According to the National Association of Professional Employer Organizations (NAPEO), “[t]he average client of a NAPEO member company is a business with 19 worksite employees.”
 In addition, 15.3% of PEO clients have 10 to 99 employees.
 Therefore, a business with fewer than 10 workers will not realize as many benefits as a slightly larger company.

 Why use a PEO?

-According to NAPEO, small businesses that use a PEO “grow 7% to 9% faster, have employee turnover that is 10% to 14% lower and are 50% less likely to go out of business.”
+According to NAPEO, small businesses that use a PEO “grow 7% to 9% faster, have employee turnover that is 10% to 14% lower, and are 50% less likely to go out of business.”
 Moreover, a PEO provides cost savings of up to 27.3%.

 Companies partner with a PEO to: